mongodb-labs/drivers-atlas-testing/docs/installing-running-locally.md

 export ATLAS_API_BASE_URL=https://cloud-dev.mongodb.com/api/atlas
 ```

+You can fetch the secrets from the drivers AWS vault by configuring your SSO
+and running `bash .evergreen/setup-secrets.sh` and then sourcing the
+`secrets-export.sh` that is created in the repo root.

 Finally, use the `check-connection` command to confirm that `astrolabe`
 is able to connect to and authenticate with the Atlas API: